ir-lab/LanguagePolicies/doc/evaluation.md

 ### Custom Training
-Should you have collected data following the [Data Collection](data_collection.md) tutorial, you can use your dataset by changed the parameters in _main.py_ according to your needs.
+Should you have collected data following the [Data Collection](data_collection.md) tutorial, you can use your dataset by changing the parameters in _main.py_ according to your needs.
 The respective parameters can be found in line 18 to 35.

 ### Hyper-Parameters
 The following hyperparameters are used in our default configuration and represent the used learning rate as well as the weights used for the auxiliary losses.